arnetheduck/nlvm/README.md

 When `nim` compiles code, it will generate `c` code which may include other `c` code, from headers or directly via `emit` statements.
-This means `nim` has direct access do symbols declared in the `c` file, which can be both a feature and a problem.
+This means `nim` has direct access to symbols declared in the `c` file, which can be both a feature and a problem.

 In `nlvm`, `{.header.}` directives are ignored - `nlvm` looks strictly at